doc4d/docs/docs/ORDA/remoteDatastores.md

 >You can also create contexts using the [`.setRemoteContextInfo()`](../API/DataStoreClass.md#setremotecontextinfo) function.

-A same optimization context property can be passed to unlimited number of entity selections on the same dataclass.
+The same optimization context property can be passed to unlimited number of entity selections on the same dataclass.
 All ORDA functions that handle entity selections support the **context** property (for example [`dataClass.query()`](../API/DataClassClass.md#query) or [`dataClass.all()`](../API/DataClassClass.md#all)).
 Keep in mind, however, that a context is automatically updated when new attributes are used in other parts of the code.
 Reusing the same context in different codes could result in overloading the context and then, reduce its efficiency.

 >A similar mechanism is implemented for entities that are loaded, so that only used attributes are requested (see the [`dataClass.get()`](../API/DataClassClass.md#get) function).